StanPeter/zenLife/README.txt

 This is a Django blogging app called Zen Life

-Languages + Technologies used: Django, Python3, GIT, CSS3, HTML5, Bootstrap3
+Languages + Technologies used: Django, Python3, GIT, CSS3, HTML5, Bootstrap

 database used within Django